nyonson/raiju/README.md

 **Your friendly bitcoin lightning network helper.**

-`raiju` is a CLI app which sits on top of a lightning node and brings some smarts (perhaps that is debateable) to the channel life-cycle: open, manage, and close. `raiju` only supports the [lnd](https://github.com/lightningnetwork/lnd) node implementation at the moment.
+`raiju` sits on top of a lightning node and brings some smarts (perhaps that is debateable) to the channel opening and liquidity managment. `raiju` only supports the [lnd](https://github.com/lightningnetwork/lnd) node implementation at the moment.

 - [commands](#commands)
   - [candidates](#candidates)